-Editor’s Note: I’m writing a national wire column, and I’ll share one here at “The Lounge.”
+With the holidays upon us, many parents complain about the whining.
+The barrage of holiday ads on TV and online don’t help us.
+A while back, I wrote a national wire column, and I’ll share one here at “The Lounge.”
 Some are longer versions of previously blogged about biz (this one included).
-This one, “Turning Whining into Wishlists,” was published and archived at a host of publications including The Miami Herald, The Charlotte Observer, The World News Network, and many more.
+This one, “Turning Whining into Wishlists,” was originally published and archived at a host of publications including The Miami Herald, The Charlotte Observer, The World News Network, and many more.

 It gets annoying, to say the least, and breeds stressful feelings of excess, especially around the holidays and birthdays when many kids get so much, and there are so many kids in our world who get nothing at all.
 The Business of Motherhood prescription for this “I want/need it syndrome” is a “Wish List.”

-You can certainly keep track on paper, but being now Palm Pilot-enabled, I keep an electronic wish list for each kid.
+You can certainly keep track on paper, but I love my phone notes feature and even now, keep an electronic wish list for each kid.
 When they ask for something, I say, “Great idea, let’s add that to your wish list.”

 This serves many useful purposes: